-In my Connecticut town, it's not uncommon to spot wild turkeys along the side of the road or even in the road.
+In many Connecticut towns, it's not uncommon to spot wild turkeys along the side of the road or even in the road.
 I've never hit one, but I still wish they'd take a cue from their domestic brethren at Gozzi's Turkey Farm in Guilford, Connecticut, where turkeys don DayGlo colors a few weeks before Thanksgiving.

 I didn't ask how the turkeys attain their Easter egg shades.
 Why ruin the mystery?
 But I did learn fresh turkeys for Thanksgiving or Christmas should be ordered two weeks ahead if possible.
-They're $2.99/lb. as of 2016....
 Call 203-453-2771 to order or to verify colorful turkeys are on view.
 They're typically on display every day through Christmas, weather permitting.

 Bird of a Different Feather

 Families have flocked to Gozzi's Turkey Farm in Guilford, CT, for about 50 years to see these unusual turkeys.
 This yellow turkey isn't a chameleon who's changed his feathers to blend in with New England's autumn foliage.

 Gobble Around the Water Cooler

 I know because the yellow gobbler is in colorful company around the water cooler at Gozzi's Turkey Farm, where turkeys also turn shades of orange, pink, purple and green in the weeks leading up to Thanksgiving.